 By far, the most memorable moments were my wedding day and the birth of our three children.
 All four occasions brought me tears of joy.
-The days my dad, mother-in law and father-in-law passed away are forever in my memory, different tears on those days.
+The days my dad, mother-in-law and father-in-law passed away are forever in my memory, different tears on those days.
 From a professional perspective, Ryder Cup week was amazing!
 Managing eleven LPGA events at Locust Hill and two AT&T Nationals at Aronimink were also highlights of my career.
 Being part of the visiting management team at Augusta National for The Masters for ten years has been fantastic.
-Pouring wine for the Champions Dinner at The Masters was a once in a lifetime experience.
+Pouring wine for the Champions Dinner at The Masters was a once-in-a-lifetime experience.

 What keeps you motivated?

-My dad instilled a strong work ethic me; I love my job and the hospitality industry.
+My dad instilled a strong work ethic in me; I love my job and the hospitality industry.
 In short, making people happy motivates me, at work and at home.

 What are you most proud of?

-As I mentioned earlier, my three children, although, my wife deserves most the credit there.
+As I mentioned earlier, my three children, although, my wife deserves most of the credit there.
 Professionally, earning my CCM designation, Honor Society, and CCE designations are important to me.
 Being elected President of the New York State and Philadelphia Chapters of CMAA and named Club Manager of the Year for both chapters certainly brought me pride.
 Helping and mentoring eight Assistant Managers to become GMs is definitely on my list.

 Looking back, I always did what I thought was right and necessary at the time.
 That turned into long hours at work and me missing too much time with my family.
 I wish I would have felt more secure in my positions, delegated more, and spent more time at home.

 Your clubs have gone through numerous renovations.
-What advice would you give to committees and other GM’s planning on a renovation?
+What advice would you give to committees and other GMs planning on a renovation?